cesaraugustoo/RedHat-ServiceMeshHW/README.md

 $ oc get ClusterServiceVersion
-NAME                                         DISPLAY                  VERSION               REPLACES   PHASE elasticsearch-operator.4.1.31-202001140447   Elasticsearch Operator   4.1.31-202001140447              Succeeded
+NAME                                         DISPLAY                  VERSION               REPLACES   PHASE elasticsearch-operator.4.1.34-202002040910   Elasticsearch Operator   4.1.34-202002040910              Succeeded

-$ oc get pod  -n openshift-operators | grep "^elasticsearch" elasticsearch-operator-6b77cc4998-28hfk   1/1     Running   0          4m42s
+$ oc get pod  -n openshift-operators | grep "^elasticsearch" elasticsearch-operator-fc588c4fb-k47kz   1/1     Running   0          110s

 2.2 Install Jaeger Operator

- - In the OperatorHub catalog of your OCP Web Console, type Jaeger into the filter box to locate the Elasticsearch Operator.
+ - In the OperatorHub catalog of your OCP Web Console, type Jaeger into the filter box to locate the Jaeger Operator.
  - Click the Jaeger Operator provided by Red Hat to display information about the Operator.
  - Click Install
  - On the Create Operator Subscription page, select :